 Junee began as a pastoral lease called the Jewnee Run and prospered during the gold rushes of the 1860s.
 The railway line's arrival in 1878 saw the town rapidly develop, and the wealth of the time is reflected in many grand buildings.
-The Loftus Hotel was built in 1896, The Commercial Hotel in 1915, The Red Cow Hotel in the 1890s and the 1880s post office are all attractive reminders of the town's beginnings.
+The Loftus Hotel was built in 1896, the Commercial Hotel in 1915, the Red Cow Hotel in the 1890s and the 1880s' era post office are all attractive reminders of the town's beginnings.

 Awnings, verandah posts, hitching rings, old-style buildings and wide streets give the town an old-fashioned feel and a walk around the town is most pleasant.
 The railway station is an impressive French Renaissance construction.
 Its workshop was erected in 1885 as a hotel.
 Its façade features stuccoed ornaments.

 Junee's wheat, canola, oats, barley, olives, triticale and pasture seed crops, along with sheep and cattle, bring in more than $35 million each year.